gitter-badger/UncommonSense.Nav.Automation/README.md

 ###Get-NAVDevelopmentClient
 Retrieves a list of running IDE instances.
 Pipe the output to Where-Object to filter.

+###Start-NAVDevelopmentClient
+Starts a NAV development client, using specified file path, servername and database.

 ###Get-NAVApplicationObjectInfo
 Retrieves a list of custom objects containing information about NAV objects, according to the (optional) filters specified.
 Can receive pipeline input from Get-NAVDevelopmentClient.
 Note that, for most practical purposes, the `TypeFilter` parameter should be set to at least `<>TableData`.